ccd330/employee-tracker/README.md

   Please use "npm install inquirer mysql2 console.table --save"

   ## Usage
   Before launching application, ensure dependencies are installed and you are in the root directory.
+Please see walkthrough video of the application here: https://drive.google.com/file/d/1lfpPV74lc1TZFkFmNU262ckyN9nXZ3U1/view?usp=sharing

   ## Contributions
   This project was created by Claudia (ccd330).